opensearch-project/security/DEVELOPER_GUIDE.md

 The `curl localhost:9200` call should succeed again.
 Kill the server with `Ctrl+c`.
 We are now ready to install the security plugin.

->Worth noting:\
-> The version of OpenSearch and the security plugin must match as there is an explicit version check at startup.
-This can be a bit confusing as, for example, at the time of writing this guide, the `main` branch of this security plugin builds version `1.3.0.0-SNAPSHOT` compatible with OpenSearch `1.3.0-SNAPSHOT` that gets built from branch `1.x`.
-Check the expected compatible version [here](https://github.com/opensearch-project/security/blob/main/plugin-descriptor.properties#L27) and make sure you get the correct branch from OpenSearch when building that project.

 ## Building

 First create a fork of this repo and clone it locally.
 You should then change to the directory containing the clone and run this to build the project: